mBialczak/Memory-Management-Chatbot-NanoDegreeCpp/README.md

 ### Task 2 : The Rule Of Five

 In file `chatbot.h` / `chatbot.cpp`, changes were made to the class `ChatBot` such that it complies with the Rule of Five.
 I made sure to properly allocate / deallocate memory resources on the heap and also copy member data where it makes sense.
-In each of the methods (e.g. the copy constructor), a string of the type "ChatBot Copy Constructor" is printed to the console so that you can see which method is called in later examples.
+In each of the methods (e.g. the copy constructor), a string of the type "ChatBot Copy Constructor" is printed to the console so that you can see which method is called upon program execution.

 ### Task 3 : Exclusive Ownership 2